CPSC Posts Product Safety Warnings to its Web Site

 News provided byU.S.
 Consumer Product Safety Commission

-CPSC Warns Consumers to Immediately Stop Using Langyi DaGiBayCn Infant Walkers Due to Risk of Serious Injury or Death from Fall; Violates Mandatory Standard for Infant Walkers (26-083)
+CPSC Warns Consumers to Stop Using HALO Bolt ACDC 58830 Portable Chargers Due to Risk of Serious Injury or Death from Fire and Burns (26-087)

 About the U.S. CPSC